apache/couchdb/share/doc/src/intro.rst

    An interface into the configuration of your CouchDB installation.
 The interface allows you to edit the different configurable parameters.
-   For more details on configuration, see :ref:`configuring`.
+   For more details on configuration, see :ref:`config` section.

 -  Replicator